esimov/triangle/README.md

 | `width` | 1 | Wireframe line width |

 Setting a lower points value, the resulted image will be more like a cubic painting.

+You can even add a noise factor, giving a more artistic, despeckle like result for the final image.

 Here are some examples you can experiment with:
 ```bash